-“This is the story of my SURPRISE twins.
-Not like ‘SURPRISE!
+“This is the story of my surprise twins.
+By surprise twins I don’t mean, ‘SURPRISE!
 You’re having twins.’
-It was like, ‘SURPRISE!
+Instead, I mean, ‘SURPRISE!
 You just had twins!’

 Since active labor hadn’t come at 24 hours, and she was dropping me anyway, I decided I’d wait a bit longer and went in around 1 p.m. on the 13th.
 This would be about 30 hours in.

 Meanwhile, my sister Lindsay didn’t think she had enough time to drive the 13 hours and make it for the birth.
 So, the night before her dad offered his miles for her tickets!
 I really needed her; she felt she needed to be here, and we both cried when we thought she might not make it before the birth.

 I got to the hospital, and as I’m opening the car door, she texts me she’s at my house (20 minutes from the hospital)!
 All at the exact same moment, I had my first contraction!

 We go in and check in.
 The first nurse-midwife I see is this girl Marnie who was at the hospital I went to for stitches after my home birth with my son two years prior!
 She was AMAZING.
 It was at a completely different hospital 40 minutes away, and there she was.
 She was the only thing that made the other hospital bearable!

 She takes me up and I find out they have a giant birthing tub!
 They hook me up to the baby monitor and only one heartbeat is detected.
 By this time, my sister arrives.
 My midwife Kate had taken the night before off to get sleep after talking to my midwife and finding out I would be most likely coming in the next morning.